Tips for Remote Learners - Fall 2020

 Here are some strategies to help you adjust.

-One of the first things you should do is figure out how the class is changing.
+One of the first things you should do is understand the difference between a fully online class (where all students are online) versus remote classes (where some students are in person and some are attending class via livestream).
 Ask your professor for clear guidelines.
 Do you have to be online at a certain time for a live class session via Zoom?
 Will there be presentations to download?
 How will you turn in assignments?